Introduction to CodeCommit

 Total available time: 40m

-In this lab, you will go through the basic usage of this service in addition to how to connect to and manage repositories.
+In this Lab, you will go through the basic usage of this service and how to connect to and manage repositories.

 This is a beginner level Lab, however, in order to follow the next steps you should have: